yuval23/lwc-ql/README.md

 - Run `npm run watch`
 - View on your port - by default `http://localhost:3001`
 - Start Building Components or fetch more data to your app...
+- Would be reccomended to create a *scratch org* to test the connection

 </br>